pulumi/docs/pulumi-hugo/themes/default/content/templates/serverless-application/aws/index.md

     prefix: serverless-aws
 ---

-The AWS Serverless Application template deploys a serverless website to AWS that displays the current time.
+The AWS Serverless Application template creates an infrastructure as code project in your favorite language that deploys a serverless application to AWS with Pulumi.
 It deploys an [Amazon S3 bucket]({{< relref "/registry/packages/aws/api-docs/s3/bucket" >}}) for hosting a static website, deploys an [AWS Lambda function]({{< relref "/registry/packages/aws/api-docs/lambda/function" >}}) that runs the business logic, and an [Amazon API Gateway REST API]({{< relref "/registry/packages/aws/api-docs/apigateway/restapi" >}}) that routes requests to HTML content and the Lambda function.
 The template ships with a placeholder website that displays the current time to give you a working Pulumi project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi AWS Serverless Website template](./architecture.png)